 - Before feeding, practise squeezing the bottle and compressing the teat to be familiar with the rate of flow and pressure required.

-- Hold your baby in a semi-upright position to minimise the nasal regurgitation of milk.
+- Hold your baby in a to minimise the nasal regurgitation of milk.

 - Squeeze the bottle rhythmically only when your baby sucks (every two, three or five sucks).
 If you are using the SpecialNeeds® Feeder, squeeze the teat rather than the bottle.
 A squeeze every three to four sucks is usually enough, but all babies are different.
 You may need to experiment a little with the rate of pulsing or squeezing.